kiosion/Aries/README.md

-# gemini-gmigen
+# Aries
-Node app for generating gmi pages on-the-fly for a gemini instance of my portfolio &amp; blog.
+Deno app for generating & serving gmi pages on-the-fly for a gemini instance of my portfolio &amp; blog.